 Schools and colleges play an important role in promoting and supporting the positive mental health and wellbeing of pupils and students.

-We are supporting schools and colleges to provide learning environments that promote mental wellbeing, explore individuals’ needs and offer appropriate targeted support to children and young people.
+We are supporting schools and colleges to provide learning environments that promote mental wellbeing, identify individuals’ needs and offer appropriate targeted support to children and young people.

-Over 10,000 schools and colleges have now claimed a grant to train a senior mental health lead, helping them to develop their approach to mental health and wellbeing, backed by £10 million in 2022/23.
+14,000 schools and colleges have now claimed a grant to train a senior mental health lead, helping them to develop their approach to mental health and wellbeing.
 Schools and colleges are encouraged to claim a grant now and book training this academic year.

 What about teaching about mental health in school?